Tuition Benefits for Veteran and Military Students

 NYS Veterans Tuition Awards (VTA) are awards for full-time study and part-time study for eligible veterans matriculated at an undergraduate or graduate degree-granting institution, or in an approved vocational training program in New York state.

-Please see our Quick Guide, Understanding the Post 9-11 GI Bill, to find out whether you qualify for benefits under the new GI Bill.
+Please see our Quick Guide, Understanding the Post 9-11 GI Bill®, to find out whether you qualify for benefits under the new GI Bill®.
+GI Bill® is a registered trademark of the U.S. Department of Veteran Affairs (VA).
+More information on education benefits offered by the VA is available at the official U.S. government website: https://www.benefits.va.gov/gibill.

 Also refer to information regarding Chapter 31 Benefits.

-Sometimes federal and state aid do not fully cover your educational expenses with Empire State College.
-If you find that after financial aid has been determined you still owe a balance, you may pay the remaining balance in full or through a payment plan.
+Sometimes federal and state aid do not fully cover your educational expenses with SUNY Empire State College.
+If you find that you still owe a balance after financial aid has been determined, you can pay the remaining balance in full or through a payment plan.

-Tuition deferrals are for veterans using Chapter 31 or Chapter 33 benefits and have 100 percent entitlement, paid directly to the school, which will be automatically initiated upon receipt of the student's certificate of eligibility (COE).
+Tuition deferrals are for veterans using Chapter 31 or Chapter 33 benefits and have 100% entitlement, paid directly to the school, which will be automatically initiated upon receipt of your certificate of eligibility (COE).

 If you are applying for federal tuition assistance (TA), provide a copy of your approved TA document to the student accounts office as soon as you receive it at: